nyeogmi/bats-can-draw/README.md

 ## What you'll end up with

-- A package.json and yarn.lock file which collectively say "this project uses Parcel"
+- A package.json and yarn.lock file which collectively say "this project uses Parcel."
+You should version control these so other people can build your code on the exact same package configuration.
 - Some parcel-specific folders to not touch (.parcel-cache, dist)
 - Some NPM-specific folders to not touch (node_modules)